What's the Best Way to Prevent Unemployment?

 The first approach is "Do what you love and the money will follow."
 This philosophy states that, if you follow your passion, you'll become good at it.
 You'll put in the time required to master it.
 Just as important, your enthusiasm will be contagious.
 That approach often works, because enthusiasm and expertise are critical to employment success.

-- The JOLTS Report (Job Opening and Labor Turnover) tells you which industries have the greatest number of job openings.
+- The Job Opening and Labor Turnover Report, called the JOLTS Report, tells you which industries have the greatest number of job openings.
 That's usually business services, as it's also the largest sector in the economy.
 Healthcare is creating lots of jobs since it is growing fast.
 There are also a lot of opportunities since it requires training.
 As a result, healthcare employers have trouble finding qualified workers.
 Get trained, and you will get a job.
 Manufacturing jobs, on the other hand, are not increasing at the same rate.
 JOLTS will let you know, in general, who's hiring and who's firing.

 - The next step is to look at Industries at a Glance.
 That gives you detailed information about each industry, including wages, the number of jobs being added, and the overall health of the industry.